raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 ### some history

-Once upon a time, there was a programming language called [Lisp], an acronym for LISt Processing.
-Lisp was one of the very first high-level languages.
-As mentioned previously, the very first implementation was written for the [IBM 704] computer.
+Once upon a time, there was a programming language called [Lisp], an acronym for LISt Processing.[^lisp] Lisp was one of the very first high-level languages, the very first implementation was written for the [IBM 704] computer.
 (The very first FORTRAN implementation was also written for the 704).

 [Lisp]: https://en.wikipedia.org/wiki/Lisp_(programming_language)
 [IBM 704]: https://en.wikipedia.org/wiki/IBM_704
+[^lisp]: Lisp is still very much alive, and one of the most interesting and exciting programming languages in use today is [Clojure](http://clojure.org/), a Lisp dialect that runs on the JVM, along with its sibling [ClojureScript](https://github.com/clojure/clojurescript), Clojure that transpiles to JavaScript.

 The 704 had a 36-bit word, meaning that it was very fast to store and retrieve 36-bit values.
-The CPU's instruction set featured two important macros: `CAR` would fetch 15 bits representing the Contents of the Address part of the Register, while `CDR` would fetch the Contents of the Decrement part of the register.
+The CPU's instruction set featured two important macros: `CAR` would fetch 15 bits representing the Contents of the Address part of the Register, while `CDR` would fetch the Contents of the Decrement part of the Register.

 In broad terms, this means that a single 36-bit word could store two separate 15-bit values and it was very fast to save and retrieve pairs of values.
 If you had two 15-bit values and wished to write them to the register, the `CONS` macro would take the values and write them to a 36-bit word.

 Thus, `CONS` put two values together, `CAR` extracted one, and `CDR` extracted the other.
 Lisp's basic data type is often said to be the list, but in actuality it was the "cons cell," the term used to describe two 15-bit values stored in one word.
 The 15-bit values were used as pointers that could refer to a location in memory, so in effect, a cons cell was a little data structure with two pointers to other cons cells.